 What do Doctors do?

-Last updated: 13/07/2021
+Last updated: 05/01/2024

+A doctor is someone who is qualified to treat people who are ill or injured.
 If a doctor is a qualified surgeon, they are able to operate on those who are ill or injured.

 Doctors can choose to specialise in different fields, such as the care of the elderly (geriatrics), or the care of children (paediatrics).
+Then there's the choice of whether to become a general practitioner (GP) or general surgeon.

 The medical profession faces the challenge of trying to heal people and to keep them as healthy as possible on a daily basis.
+The daily life of a doctor involves using both interpersonal skills i.e. communication and scientific knowledge.

 Types of doctors

-• Alternative types of community doctors: including those who work in sexual health and in community paediatrics.
+These include those who work in sexual health and in community paediatrics.
 Doctors who work in hospices also fall under the umbrella term of ‘community doctors’.
 For example, palliative care specialists work towards controlling symptoms effectively in hospice patients who are terminally ill.

-• Hospitals: Approximately 50% of doctors work in hospitals, either as specialty doctors or as surgeons.
+Approximately 50% of doctors work in hospitals, either as specialty doctors or as surgeons.
 There are around 30 key medical specialties to choose from and, within these, there are many sub-specialties.
 For example, you could train to become an obstetrician and then within this become a sub-specialist in gestational diabetes in high-risk pregnancies.

-• Others: Academic foundation programmes and academic careers mean you can pursue a career in academia.
+• Academic foundation programmes and academic careers mean you can pursue a career in academia.
 This primarily involves doing research and teaching other students and medical professionals.
-Some may use their medical degree to go into research-based careers in whatever field interests them: global heath, breast cancer or bariatric surgery, for example.
-Others may use their medical degree as a starting point for further study.
-You could, for instance, progress to a dental degree and become a maxillofacial surgeon.

-The options at the end of a medical degree are vast and diverse and thus the day-to-day life of a doctor greatly varies.
+The options at the end of a medical degree are vast and diverse, and thus the day-to-day life of a doctor greatly varies.

 Why become a doctor? (pros and cons)